Instructions for Applicants

 Resume/CV

 All graduate programs require a resume or CV to be uploaded within your application.
-Your resume/CV should provide information about your work and volunteer experiences, research, awards, recognitions, and activities pertinent to your proposed program of study.
+Your resume/CV should provide information about your work and volunteer experiences, research, awards, recognitions and activities pertinent to your proposed program of study.

-Applicants for admission will be asked several questions regarding criminal pleas, charges and convictions, academic suspensions, and military discharges.
-If additional information is needed, you may be asked to submit information for a criminal background check, including a nominal fee.
-You must describe violations of law in your home country and in any other country in which you have resided.
+Applicants for admission will be asked several questions regarding criminal pleas, charges and convictions, academic and conduct-related suspensions from post-secondary educational institutions, and military discharges (i.e., the University’s “Community Standards Questions”).
+You must describe violations of law in your home country and in any other country in which you have resided and visited.
 The term “law” includes codes, legal rules and regulations, and other criminal-type statutes or violations of municipal, local, provincial, state, federal, national, commonwealth, and other governmental jurisdiction.
-Failure to provide complete, accurate, and truthful information will be grounds to deny or withdraw your admission, or to dismiss you after enrollment.
-The same actions will occur if you fail to notify The Graduate School promptly in writing of such charges that occur at any time after you submit the application.

 Application Status